 Planning for Long Term Care - Elder Law in Rochester, NY

 It is not uncommon for people to work and save money all of their lives, only to have their hard-earned assets depleted by the cost of nursing homes.
 We never expect to be faced with the reality of needing home care or ever think about the possibility of having to enter a nursing home, but the fact is, sometimes there are no other options.
 What you may not realize is that there are ways to protect your assets and still be eligible for a skilled nursing facility.
 In addition, it is not too late to protect your assets once you have entered a nursing home.
 Although planning years in advance can help preserve significant assets through the use of specialized trusts, gifting, and insurance, assets can still be saved even when a move to a nursing home is imminent.
+Our asset protection attorneys can help.

 Spousal Refusal for Medicaid

-Spousal Refusal is a technique used to shelter the assets of a married couple when one spouse is in need of nursing home care and applies for Medicaid.
+Spousal Refusal for Medicaid is a technique used to shelter the assets of a married couple when one spouse is in need of nursing home care and applies for Medicaid.
 If the ownership of assets are transferred effectively to the healthy spouse, also known as the Community Spouse, then the Medicaid eligibility can be obtained and a substantial amount of the cost of long term care can be mitigated.
 If the Community Spouse submits a statement to Medicaid stating that he or she is unwilling to contribute financially toward the medical costs of the other spouse after assets have been transferred to the Community Spouse, then financial exposure to long term cost can be lowered.

-Spousal Refusal is legal and recognized by the legislature and courts as a valid Medicaid planning tool.
+Spousal Refusal for Medicaid is legal and recognized by the legislature and courts as a valid Medicaid planning tool.
 However, just because it is legal, does not mean that there are no consequences to Spousal Refusal.
 Medicaid has a right of recovery against the refusing spouse.
 It doesn’t always pursue the refusing spouse, but the right to do so is there.
 But even if they do pursue the refusing spouse, the cost that is being paid is the Medicaid rate for the nursing home, not the private pay rate that is substantially higher.

 Promissory Notes and Gifting for Medicaid Planning